 For Immediate Release

 United States Attorney Ron Parsons announced that a Rapid City, South Dakota, man has been indicted by a federal grand jury for Failure to Register as a Sex Offender.

-Benjamen T. Flute, a/k/a Benjamin T. Flute, age 41, was indicted on December 8, 2020.
-He appeared before U.S. Magistrate Judge Mark A. Moreno on December 16, 2020 and pled not guilty to the Indictment.
+Rydell Iron Rope, age 47, was indicted on September 1, 2020.
+He appeared before U.S. Magistrate Judge Mark A. Moreno on September 9, 2020, and pled not guilty to the Indictment.

-The charge is merely an accusation and Flute is presumed innocent until and unless proven guilty.
+The charge is merely an accusation and Iron Rope is presumed innocent until and unless proven guilty.

 The investigation is being conducted by the U.S. Marshals Service, Cheyenne River Sioux Tribe Law Enforcement Services, and the Rapid City Police Department.
 Assistant U.S. Attorney Jay Miller is prosecuting the case.

 Iron Rope was remanded to the custody of the U.S. Marshals Service pending trial.
 A trial date has not been set.

 Project Safe Childhood